ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 This schema is translated as follows:

+- `VMID`\
-- `VMID`: identifies the virtual machine on which the firewall rule or policy is acting.
+  Identifies the virtual machine on which the firewall rule or policy is acting.
 For the Proxmox VE host itself this value is always `0`.

+- `LOGID`\
-- `LOGID`: tells the logging level this log line has.
+  Tells the logging level this log line has.
 Proxmox VE firewall has eight levels, check them out [in its official wiki](https://pve.proxmox.com/wiki/Firewall#_logging_of_firewall_rules).

+- `CHAIN`\
-- `CHAIN`: the firewall rule chain's name in which the policy or rule that provoked the log line is set.
-For cases in which there's no related chain, a `-` is printed here.
+  The firewall rule chain's name in which the policy or rule that provoked the log line is set.
+For cases in which there is no related chain, a `-` is printed here.

+- `TIMESTAMP`\
-- `TIMESTAMP`: a full timestamp that includes the UTC.
+  A full timestamp that includes the UTC.

+- `POLICY`\
-- `POLICY`: indicates what policy was applied in the rule that printed the log line.
+  Indicates what policy was applied in the rule that printed the log line.

+- `PACKET_DETAILS`\
-- `PACKET_DETAILS`: details from the affected packet, like source and destination IPs, protocol used, etc.
+  Details from the affected packet, like source and destination IPs, protocol used, etc.

-Knowing all that above, let's translate the previous logging example.
+Knowing all that above, let's translate the previous logging example:

 - All the lines are relative to the Proxmox VE host, since all of them start with the `VMID` set as `0`.

 - The first four lines are **notices** warning about the firewall logger activity:

   - Their `LOGID` is `5`, which corresponds to the **notice** logging level.
-  - These log lines don't correspond to any rule chain of the firewall, so their `CHAIN` is just a `-`.
+  - These log lines do not correspond to any rule chain of the firewall, so their `CHAIN` is just a `-`.
   - The `TIMESTAMP` is a full date plus the UTC reference as expected.
-  - The rest of their content is just a string in which the POLICY part is just empty and the PACKET_DETAILS is used to print the notice's message.
+  - The rest of their content is just a string in which the `POLICY` part is just empty and the `PACKET_DETAILS` is used to print the notice's message.

-- The following two lines **inform** of two packets that have been dropped by the firewall.
+- The following two lines **inform** of two ICMP packets that have been dropped by the firewall:

   - Their `LOGID` is `6`, which corresponds to the **info** logging level.
   - The rule that has printed this log is set in the `PVEFW-HOST-IN` chain.